 Take the 08:30 hrs local bus from near the JAC terminal in Pucón, for the one-hour’s ride, which costs CH$1,900 to the park’s entrance.

 The last bus back to Pucón is at 17:00 hrs and costs CH$1,500 – not sure why there is a price difference, but this is Chile.
 If you decided on only a day at the park, you need to be mindful of the last bus when on your trek.

 As it is raining and quite cold today, the trek to the 3 lakes (Los Patos, Verde, and Toro) is challenging, with the height of 1,320 metres to the top.
-The climb is quite steep and you scramble over tree roots and lots of mud.
-You are shrouded in a forest on the way and quite beautiful.
+The climb is quite steep as you scramble over tree roots and lots of mud, whilst being shrouded in a forest along the way – quite beautiful.
 This trek is about a 16-kilometre round trip.

 It would help immensely if the scarce signs on the trek (or the map) displayed the distance left to the next lookout or sight.
-When trekking in this park, it feels as if you are walking for hours but never getting anywhere, until finally, you stumble upon the next lookout.
+When trekking in this park, it feels as if you walk for hours but never get anywhere, until finally, you stumble out of the forest to the next lookout.

-Trekking through the park is wonderful as you walk shrouded amongst a canopy of lush green rainforest, containing huge bamboo shrubs, ferns, and aged trees.
-The scenery is just gorgeous…even in the pouring rain!
+Trekking through the park is wonderful as you walk hidden amongst a canopy of lush green rainforest, containing huge bamboo shrubs, ferns, and aged trees.
+The scenery is just gorgeous…even in the pouring rain.

-Take your lunch, water, thermos, warm clothes and everything you think you need for this trek.
-There isn’t a shop anywhere, not even at the park entrance and it is a long day hike.
+Take your lunch, water, thermos, warm clothes, and everything you think you need for this trek.
+There isn’t a shop anywhere, not even at the park entrance and it is a long day’s hike.